navapbc/template-infra/infra/README.md

 ## Modules

 &nbsp;&nbsp;A module is a container for multiple resources that are used together.
 Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.
 The .tf files in your working directory when you run `terraform plan` or `terraform apply` together form the root module.
-In this root module you will call modules that you create from the module directory to buid the infrastructure required to provide any functionality needed for the application.
-An example of a module that is used to build the backend infrastructure for terrform can be found under **infra/modules/backend/***
+In this root module you will call modules that you create from the module directory to build the infrastructure required to provide any functionality needed for the application.
+An example of a module that is used to build the backend infrastructure for terraform can be found under **infra/modules/backend/***

 ## Troubleshooting